SvshSingh/fleet-management-backend/README.md

 ## AI delegation notes

-The brief asks for this, and asks for honesty rather than a small number.
-AI assistance (Claude) was used substantially, across two kinds of work: writing the thing, and then trying to break it.
+AI assistance was used substantially, across two kinds of work: writing the thing, and then trying to break it.

 **Delegated: writing.** Initial scaffolding of all modules, both Dockerfiles and the